The school is not selective and the admissions criteria mirror those of the local authority community schools.

 - A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).

-- Children who, at the time of application, have a sibling attending the school.
+- Children who, at the time of application, have a sibling living at the same address in years 7–11 of the school, (or who is in years 12–13 if they previously attended in years 7–11 for at least one year).
 Siblings would include half, step, adoptive and foster siblings provided they also live at the same address as the applicant.

 - Remaining places are offered on a geographical basis measuring distance in a straight line from the school.
 Distances are measured between the front door of the child’s home and the main school gate.
 The distance between these points is calculated using a computerised geographical information system.